non/angband/lib/help/readme.txt

 at a time, and *Destruction* now removes artifacts as well as monsters.
 Potions that cure wounds are no longer quite so powerful.

-Spiking doors is now a lot more useful, and you can lock doors too (by using the Disarm command).
-Monsters may take several turns to open/bash a locked and spiked door.

 Finally, mimics are a lot harder to spot ...